Electrovian/MItchell_Koski_Unit_Test_Python/README.md

 # unit-testing-assignment (6 sections)
-Updaated to meet specs of assignment
+Updated to meet specs of assignment